 "It's like growing water," he said.
 "Teaching others to cultivate and grow melons opens the door to sustainability.
 But, first we've got to get them well."

 Now that the question surrounding the origins of the Bradford melon has been answered, a new question hangs in the air: How do you get a Bradford watermelon?
-The answer can be found on the Watermelons for Water Facebook page, where Nat posts information about when and where he’s taking ripe melons to market.
-Just keep in mind that harvest happens in late summer – the melon takes exactly 85 days to ripen and is usually ready sometime in August when other watermelons growers are packing it up.
+The answer can be found on the here.
+Just keep in mind that harvest happens in late summer - the melon takes exactly 85 days to ripen and is usually ready sometime in August when other watermelons growers are packing it up.
 You might have to drive to the Upstate or Charleston to snag the prize, but one bite will make you forget your time and trouble.